Octo8080X/fresh-session/README.md

     session.clear();
     // Access all session data value as an object session.data;
+    // Add flash data which will disappear after accessing it session.flash("success", "Successfully flashed a message!");
+    // Accessing the flashed data
+    // /!\ This flashed data will disappear after accessing it one time. session.flash("success");

+    return ctx.render({
-    // You can pass the session data to the page return ctx.render({ session: session.data });
+      session: session.data, // You can pass the whole session data to the page });
   },
 };